 You don’t accomplish your most meaningful goals overnight or by haphazardly choosing a set of activities you think will lead you to the result you want, so let’s build a plan of action for getting to to a very specific destination: your end goal for the year (month, quarter, half year or other timeframe).

-If your goal is to make your first $1,000 from a brand new website in the next 30 days, you'll need to get serious very quickly about how you're going to hit your goal and begin making money from your blog.
+If your goal is to make your first $1,000 from a brand new website in the next 30 days, you’ll need to get serious very quickly about how you’re going come up with great blog post ideas, drive traffic and hit your goal to begin making money from your blog.

 Regardless of what your online business model is going to be built around (product, service or digital content), assuming you already have that product or service ready to sell, if you’re starting from scratch with your website you’ll need to do these activities: